Euchie23/SquidStock/notebooks/CPUE_Standardization_&_Prediction/README.md

 | **Chlor_a_mg_m3** | Chlorophyll-a concentration (mg/m³) | Float |
 | **SqCatch_Kg** | Squid catch (kg) | Float |

+During data preprocessing and modeling, additional columns were created to assist analysis, including:
+- Standardized CPUE (kg and tons)
+- Vessel effort metrics (e.g., vessel days)
+- Weighted longitude and latitude variables to account for spatial heterogeneity

+Details on these transformations and derived features can be found in the notebook, specifically in Cells **5–7**.

 ---

 ## 🌐 Environmental Data & Pre-Processing